Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-If $u$ comes from class $E_7(a_3)$, acting as $11^4,10,2$, the self-dual module that can contribute $2$ to the action of $u$ is $5,7/5,7$, so that $\Vmin\downarrow_H$ has composition factors at least $7^2,5^4$.
+If $u$ comes from class $E_7(a_3)$, so case (\ref{li:psllast11}), acting as $11^4,10,2$, the self-dual module that can contribute a block of size $2$ to the action of $u$ is $5,7/5,7$, so that $M(E_7)\downarrow_H$ has composition factors including $7^2,5^4$.
 The only conspicuous sets of composition factors with this many $7$s and $5$s are